Mary Oliver

 Tone

 Mary Oliver's tone relies heavily on the ecstatic and the shamanistic, on the throwing of her consciousness into various of the birds she writes about, and returning to her page to tell us what they feel and think.
-Use of the pathetic fallacy is so heavy that at times it is gushy, predictable, routine, and boring.
+Use of the pathetic fallacy is so heavy that sometimes it is gushy, predictable, routine, and boring.

 She is more successful (as in examples below for Owls and Other Fantasies) when she gives herself distance as an observer and metaphor maker.